pixijs/pixi-haxe/README.md

 ```haxe
 haxelib install pixijs
 ```
-<i>Please note that all the extern classes were not tested, so report any issues found by creating new issues in GitHub.</i>
+<i>Please note that all the extern classes were not tested, so report any issues found.</i>

 ### Demos ###